HamishW27/Web-Scraping-Data-Pipeline/README.md

 ## Milestone 2

-- Now that the list of games has been scraped, BeautifulSoup is used to constrict a dictionary of useful infomration about each game.
+- Now that the list of games has been scraped, BeautifulSoup is used to constrict a dictionary of useful information about each game.
 This is preferable to using Selenium as the data is contained in the html file of each game's page and therefore establishing a connection to each webpage is redundant and costs time.

 ```python
 @staticmethod